jahrik/ansible-arch-workstation/README.md

 ## Requirements

 This role is intended for setting a development environment on fresh install of Arch Linux.
-It is a collection of roles that install things like i3-gaps, vim, and zsh.
+It is a collection of roles that install things like sway, nvim, and zsh.

 ## Role Variables